Immobile treble helps title contender Lazio crush Samp 5-1

 MILAN (AP) — Ciro Immobile scored a hat trick on Saturday to help Lazio crush Sampdoria 5-1 as Simone Inzaghi’s side continued to look like a genuine title contender.

-It was a record-extending 11th successive Serie A win for Lazio and saw the team close within three points of leader Juventus, and one behind second-placed Inter Milan.
+It was a club record-extending 11th straight Serie A win for Lazio and saw the team close within three points of leader Juventus, and one behind second-place Inter Milan.

+Lazio will be full of confidence ahead of a tough week.
+It faces Roma in the capital derby next weekend after continuing its defense of the Italian Cup against Napoli.

+“We’ll enjoy this 11th win but we have to already be thinking about the next matches,” Inzaghi said.
+“We know what a derby means but I can’t allow myself to think about Roma.

+“We play Napoli on Tuesday, we know what the Italian Cup means for us, what it meant last year, we have it on our shirts and we will fight for it again.”

-Immobile has 23 league goals this season, nine more than any other player — and three more than Sampdoria.
+Immobile has 23 league goals this season, nine more than any other player — and three more than Sampdoria’s overall total.

+“We would need too much time to count his records,” Inzaghi said.
+“We are talking about an extraordinary team player.
+He has shown that so many times.
+Immobile has been doing extraordinary things for four years, I’m not surprised.”

 It was a miserable 23rd birthday for Sampdoria goalkeeper Emil Audero.